 The easiest filming locations for frozen lakes are those already connected to infrastructure (roads, bridges, beaches, etc.), though depending on the weather, you may need to clear the snow off the ice before filming.

 Some frozen lakes and rivers also offer you the opportunity of driving straight from the road onto the ice.
 It’s a common sight to see cars trundling across these ice roads for a few months every year.
 The rules that govern ice roads are about the same as land roads, including posted speed limits and weight limits.
 Filming on ice roads is also the same as for land roads—in most cases, it requires no permits, as long as you do not disrupt traffic.

 Ice roads are constructed and marked in Lapland every year, but the opening and closing dates depend on the winter conditions.
-A few examples include the Rovaniemi ice road that begins at Paavalniemi, and the Kemijärvi ice road that connects Räisälä to Suomutunturi.
+Some examples include:

 Large productions – Permission Granted